HMS Dreadnought (1906): Career

 Dreadnought was put up for sale on 31 March 1920 and sold for scrap to Thos.
 W. Ward on 9 May 1921 as one of the 113 ships that the firm purchased at a flat rate of £2.
 10/- per ton, later reduced to £2.
 4/- per ton.
 As Dreadnought was assessed at 16,650 tons, she cost the shipbreaker £36,630 though another source states £44,750.
 She was broken up at Ward's new premises at Inverkeithing, Scotland, upon arrival on 2 January 1923.
-Very few artefacts from Dreadnought have survived, although a gun tompion is in the National Maritime Museum at Greenwich.
+Very few artifacts from Dreadnought have survived, although a gun tompion is in the National Maritime Museum at Greenwich.

 Significance

 Her design so thoroughly eclipsed earlier types that subsequent battleships of all nations were generically known as "dreadnoughts" and older battleships as "pre-dreadnoughts".
 Her very short construction time was intended to demonstrate that Britain could build an unassailable lead in the new type of battleships.
 Her construction sparked a naval arms race, and soon all major fleets were adding Dreadnought-like ships.

 In 1960, Britain's first nuclear submarine was named HMS Dreadnought (S101).
 The name will be used again for the lead ship of the new class of Trident missile submarines.

 The modern acoustic guitar developed with a wide, deep body was named the Dreadnought shape after this ship.

-In 2014, a newly classified genus of Titanosaurid sauropod dinosaurs was named Dreadnoughtus due to its gigantic size making it "virtually impervious" to attack; the name, which means "fear nothing," was inspired by the battleship.
+In 2014, a newly classified genus of Titanosaurid sauropod dinosaurs was named Dreadnoughtus due to its gigantic size making it "virtually impervious" to attack; the name, which means "fear nothing", was inspired by the battleship.